 So many choices of sun loving plants that will tolerate the heat of the summer and give you flowers all summer!

-And don’t forget to check out the top shade loving plants also!
+And don’t forget to check out the Top Shade Loving Plants and Gorgeous Perennials also!

 Pin it for later!